AdaVoden/Audino/README.md

 # Audino

+Note : since addition of visualizer, the headers for track name, artist, and duration may not be visible.
+To fix, drag the headers to the left.

 ## Run instructions

 Extract the release to a directory, then go into ```bin``` and run ```Audino``` for *Nix systems or ```Audino.bat``` for windows systems.